 Cancer rehabilitation and therapy may also help lessen your side effects of treatment such as extreme tiredness, pain, scarring, nausea, problems thinking (sometimes called “chemo brain”) and a type of swelling named lymphedema.

-The Mizzou Therapy Services team provides these services at Ellis Fischel Cancer Center:
+The Mizzou Therapy Services team provides the following services at Ellis Fischel Cancer Center:

-- A physical therapist, occupational therapist and/or a speech therapist will perform an evaluation.
+- A physical therapist, occupational therapist and/or a speech therapist performs an evaluation.
 We collect a thorough medical and personal history, measure your ability to move and identify problem areas you may be experiencing.

 - We complete a risk assessment of complications from treatment, which could include scar tissue, movement or self-care problems and lymphedema.

 - Working with you, we develop an individualized plan that may include physical therapy, occupational therapy, speech therapy or a combination of therapies.